-- The Department Director or College Vice Principal is responsible for convening the disciplinary hearing within 10 working days of the student being notified of the disciplinary hearing and for ensuring that the meeting is recorded. - The College Vice Principal will chair the meeting - During the hearing the Chairperson will: - o introduce the Panel, explain the purpose of the hearing and the procedure and determine who is presenting the evidence for each side - outline the allegation(s) - invite both sides to present oral and written evidence and to ask questions with the College presenting the case against the student first, and the student then responding - have the authority to limit the amount of time used by each of the parties in presenting the case - may exclude any person who disrupts the meeting or disregards the Chairs instructions - be sensitive to cultural, gender and inclusion issues in so far as they may affect the conduct of the hearing. - The Investigating Officer will be responsible for presenting the evidence to the Panel and will state the case in the presence of the student and their representative if present.
-Witnesses (arranged prior to the hearing) may be called by the Investigating Officer, if they have factual evidence that may assist the panel to make a decision. - The student or their representative may ask questions of the Investigating Officer and any witnesses about the evidence provided. - The Panel may also ask questions of the Investigating Officer and any witnesses about the evidence provided. - The witnesses will then be reminded that the content of the hearing is confidential and be asked to leave the meeting. - The student or their representative will state their case in the presence of the Investigating Officer. - The Panel may ask questions of the student about the evidence that they have provided. - The Investigating Officer will be given a final opportunity to summarise their case. - The student or their representative will have the opportunity to summarise their position. - At this stage the student and the Investigating Officer will leave the hearing and the Panel will deliberate in private. - The panel will confirm one of the following outcomes below: - Reinstatement - A written warning - A final written warning - Directed study which is outside of a normal timetabled class - A fixed term exclusion (e.g. one term, until the end of the academic year etc.) - Permanent exclusion (relating to all colleges)
+- The Curriculum Director or College Vice Principal is responsible for convening the disciplinary hearing within 10 working days of the student being notified of the disciplinary action (following investigation report recommendations) and for ensuring that the meeting is recorded. - The College Vice Principal/Curriculum Director will chair the meeting. - During the hearing the Chairperson will: - introduce the Panel, explain the purpose of the hearing and the procedure and determine who is presenting the evidence for each side - $\circ$ outline the allegation(s) - invite both sides to present oral and written evidence and to ask questions with the College presenting the case against the student first, and the student then responding - have the authority to limit the amount of time used by each of the parties in presenting the case - may exclude any person who disrupts the meeting or disregards the Chairs instructions - be sensitive to cultural, gender and inclusion issues in so far as they may affect the conduct of the hearing. - The Investigator will be responsible for presenting the evidence to the Panel and will state the case in the presence of the student and their representative if present.
+Witnesses (arranged prior to the hearing) may be called by the Investigator, if they have factual evidence that may assist the panel to make a decision. - The student or their representative may ask questions of the Investigating Officer and any witnesses about the evidence provided. - The Panel may also ask questions of the Investigator and any witnesses about the evidence provided. - The witnesses will then be reminded that the content of the hearing is confidential and be asked to leave the meeting. - The student or their representative will state their case in the presence of the Investigator. - The Panel may ask questions of the student about the evidence that they have provided. - The Investigator will be given a final opportunity to summarise their case. - The student or their representative will have the opportunity to summarise their position. - At this stage the student, their representative/s and the Investigator will leave the hearing and the Panel will deliberate in private. - The panel will confirm one of the following outcomes below: - Reinstatement - A written warning - A final written warning - Directed study which is outside of a normal timetabled class - A fixed term exclusion (e.g. one term, until the end of the academic year etc.) - Permanent exclusion (relating to all colleges)